-Kupferberg Pass is a high mountain pass at an elevation of 2.050m (6,725 ft) above the sea level, located in central Namibia.
-It’s the highest pass of the country.
+Spreetshoogte Pass is a high mountain pass at an elevation of 1.822m (5,977ft) above the sea level, located in Khomas region of central Namibia.
+It’s one of the highest roads of the country.

 Located in southern Africa on the Atlantic coast the dry lands of Namibia have an average elevation of 1,080 meters (3,543 feet).
 The parts of the country which are not flat are often covered by mountains and hills.
 If you are into 4x4 adventures, Namibia has some beautiful mountain passes just for you.

-Bosua Pass is a high mountain pass at an elevation of 1,728m (5,669 ft) above the sea level, located in central Namibia.
-The pass is traversed by the C28 road.
+Bosua Pass is a high mountain pass at an elevation of 1.728m (5,669ft) above the sea level, located in Khomas region of Namibia.
+It’s one of the highest roads of the country.

 Messum Crater is the remainder of a gigantic volcanic eruption located within the Dorob National Park, in Namibia.
 It’s one of Damaraland’s most remote natural attractions, which comprises two concentric circles of hills.
 Make sure you have enough equipment to handle basic breakdowns.

-Remhoogte Pass is a high mountain pass at an elevation of 1,556m (5,104 ft) above the sea level, located in central Namibia.
-The road is very steep and dangerous, not recommended for people who are afraid of heights.
+Otavi-Tsumeb Pass is a high mountain pass at an elevation of 1.478m (4,849ft) above the sea level, located in the Oshikoto region of northern Namibia.